- Trip Outline

 We can't call this the 'best of Romania tour' without including Bran Castle on the itinerary.
 Visit the famous fortress and then travel to Brasov.

-Enjoy a local taste dinner and then attend ‘Dracula’s Wedding‘, a non-verbal show.
+Attend 'Dracula's Wedding*', a non-verbal show.

 On the last day of your tour, visit Peles Castle in Sinaia and then travel to Targoviste to visit Dracula's Old Princely Court.
 Arrive in Bucharest in the evening (around 7 PM, depending on traffic conditions).